Germany increasingly popular as holiday destination | DW | 08.08.2019

 Domestic travel in Germany also increased by 4%, which brought an overall increase of 3.8%.

-2018 was a record breaking year for Germany's tourism industry: for the ninth year in a row travel in the country boomed.
-That trend is expected to continue in 2019.
+2018 was a record-breaking year for Germany's tourism industry: For the ninth year in a row, travel in the country boomed.
+That trend is expected to continue through 2019.

 Foreign travel on the rise despite climate concerns